Are there other differences between the ANSI/ISEA 107-2015 and ANSI/ISEA 107-2020 standards?

 ANSI has approved 3 specific florescent colors for use – lime-yellow, orange and red.
 In the United States, the lime-yellow and orange are available.
 The red is primarily a European offering.

 The life of the ANSI apparel can be extended by handling the garments with care.
 Do not dry clean.
 You can machine wash the garment on gentle in cold or warm water with traditional laundry detergent.
-Fabric softeners and bleach will harm the apparel.
+Fabric softeners and bleach will prevent wicking and breathability, and harm the apparel.
 Turning the garment inside out will lengthen the life of the reflective striping.
 Best drying method is to line dry.

 The reflective materials in use generally fall into 2 categories – open cell / glass bead, or closed cell / prismatic products.
 On garments, the open cell/ glass bead product is the most common.
 An example would be the 3M™ Scotchlite™ Materials.
 Glass bead is actually very small pieces of glass captured in an adhesive layer.